terrablue/theanswerisc/content/blog/introducing-poly.md

 If you're using Svelte without any framework, the Poly repo contains an example on how to run Poly with esbuild under `apps/esbuild`.

-If you're a SvelteKit user, we recommend migrating to [Primate].
+If you're a SvelteKit user, I recommend migrating to [Primate].
 We've already published a package for Poly, `@primate/poly`.
 To run your existing Svelte code with it, configure your `primate.config.js` file with